 The Aztecs invented guacamole back in the 14th century.
 They called guacamole ahuacamolli, a combination of their words for avocado and sauce.
 When the Spanish started enjoying the Aztec dip a couple hundred years later, they understandably found this word a bit difficult to pronounce.
 They began referring to it as“guacamole”, which sounds a little like ahuacamolli and a lot like the Spanish word for avocado, aguacate.

 You’re out of tortilla chips and eating guacamole out of your hand is frowned upon.
 What do you do?
 Worry not — potato chips deliver the same saltiness and crunch as their corny cousins, with a lighter texture and a variety of flavors.
-Use thicker chips if you can, since they won’t crumble as easily when dipped into chunkier guacamoles.
+Use thicker potato chips with your guacamole, if you can, since they won’t crumble as easily when dipped into chunkier guacamoles.

-Nothing gets a party started like a bowl of guacamole.
-There are countless unique recipes for guacamole, making it an ideal appetizer for any occasion.
-You can serve guacamole with apples, toast, or chips for dipping, or smear some onto turkey burger sliders, baja fish tacos, or toasted pita bread.
+Nothing gets a party started like a bowl of guacamole as appetizer.
+There are countless unique recipes for guacamole dips, making it an ideal appetizer for any occasion.
+You can serve guacamole with apples, toast, or chips for dipping, or smear some onto turkey burger sliders, Baja Fish Tacos, or toasted pita bread.
 Alternatively, keep it simple by setting up a bowl of fiesta guacamole next to a bowl of tortilla chips and letting your guests dig in.

 I think the question should be, “Is there anything more fun than making guacamole?”
 Making and sharing guacamole has been a beloved pastime of families and friends for more than 700 years.
 Why?
 No two guacamoles are exactly the same, and experimenting with ingredients is all part of the fun.
 But of course, the most fun part is eating the tasty green dip that results from all your creative efforts.